 Virtually all workplaces hold some sort of danger that may lead to personal injury, inability to work, lost wages, and other mounting costs.
 One type of hazard that is prevalent in almost any office environment is broken glass.
 An injury resulting from exposure to broken glass may be extremely harmful to the wellbeing of the victim.

 If you or someone you love has been injured from broken glass in an office building, at a construction site, factory, restaurant, or any other place of employment, you may be eligible for workers’ compensation benefits from your employer.
-To speak to a qualified lawyer about rights, contact the Raleigh workers’ compensation attorney of the Law Office of Sam Scudder at (252) 222-0227.
+To speak to a qualified lawyer about rights, contact the Morehead City workers’ compensation attorney of the Law Office of Sam Scudder at (252) 222-0227.

 Broken Glass Injuries